 So you want to install Kubernetes on your Mac?
-A quick way is to run Kubernetes on Docker, and the easiest way to get going is using Docker Desktop and Talos OS - Talos OS will install and configure Kubernetes on Docker for you.
+The easiest way to get going is to run Kubernetes on Docker, using Talos OS - Talos OS will install and configure Kubernetes on Docker for you.
 (Note that Docker Desktop does have support for Kubernetes built in, but it is an older version of Kubernetes, and limited to a single node cluster.)
 You can be up and exploring Kubernetes on Mac within 10 minutes, with all the advantages of an API managed, immutable, secure Kubernetes OS.

 First, install Docker Desktop.

 Run Docker, give it the access it asks for, and you'll see it chugging along in the menu bar.
 It will launch a wizard, which you can skip if you just want to run Talos and Kubernetes on your Mac.